- Home

 9. Christmas Hasselback potatoes

-Hasselback potatoes take their name from Hasselbacken, the Swedish restaurant that created them – and it could be argued that they’re the ultimate potato: they’re crisp and golden on the outside like chips, soft and fluffy on the inside like mashed potato, and they’re also essentially baked potatoes in disguise!
+Hasselback potatoes take their name from Hasselbacken, the Swedish restaurant that created them – and it could be argued that they’re the ultimate potato.
+They’re crisp and golden on the outside like chips, soft and fluffy on the inside like mashed potato, and they’re also essentially baked potatoes in disguise!

-Aside from being utterly delicious, Hasselback potatoes also look beautiful on your plate, which makes them even more perfect for Christmas.
+Aside from being utterly delicious, Hasselback potatoes also look beautiful on your plate, which makes them perfect for Christmas.
 This recipe from BBC Good Food looks great – just add some thyme to make it even more festive!

 10. Christmas trifle